 Up to four education pre-service teachers, within the final two years of their Bachelor of Education programs with an interest in health or physical education, may be awarded the cost of registration plus \$200 to support their attendance of the annual Health and Physical Education Conference (supported with receipts).

 The number of awards offered may vary from year to year dependent on the funds available.

-10.6 HPEC PHE Canada Student Leadership Grant:
+10.6 HPEC Student Leadership Grant:

-Up to four education pre-service teachers from programs recognized by the Alberta Teachers' Association may be awarded a \$500 grant to cover registration and other costs related to attending the PHE Canada Student Leadership Conference (SLC).
+Up to four education pre-service teachers from programs recognized by the Alberta Teachers' Association may be awarded a grant up to \$500 to cover registration and other costs related to attending an HPEC designated Student Leadership Experience.
 The number of awards offered may vary from year to year dependent on the funds available.